microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 Within every Resource, FHIR defines a set of Elements for storing the details that uniquely identify each Resource *instance*.
 Elements such as `id` and `meta` apply to all Resources in FHIR, while many other Elements are specific to certain Resources (e.g., `Patient` is the only Resource with a `gender` Element).

 Along with Elements, each FHIR Resource is defined with a set of search parameters.
 When a client app makes API calls, search parameters allow fine-grained data retrieval from Resources stored on a FHIR server.
-There are standard search parameters that apply to all FHIR Resources (e.g., `_id`, `_lastUpdated`), and there are Resource-specific search parameters (e.g., `gender` is a search parameter defined for the `Patient` Resource).
+There are standard search parameters that apply to all Resources in FHIR (e.g., `_id`, `_lastUpdated`), and there are Resource-specific search parameters (e.g., `gender` is a search parameter defined for the `Patient` Resource).

 + [Standard Search Parameters](https://www.hl7.org/fhir/search.html#all)
 + [Patient Resource Search Parameters](https://www.hl7.org/fhir/patient.html#search)